apotheke-earth/alectors/README.md

 The word lector has deep etymological roots in language.
 Derived from the Latin *legere* ("to read"), it originally referred to someone who read aloud, to an audience, students, or even in religious ceremonies.
 The term nowdays survives mostly in an academic setting, where a lecturer is typically tied to teaching, or discussing ideas with an audience.
 Typical modern uses of the word are "lecturer" in English, "λέκτορας" in Greek, and "lektor" in Polish.

-However, adding the prefix α- changes the word's meaning entirely.
+Adding the prefix α- changes the word's meaning.
 An *alector* (*ἀλέκτωρ*) means "cock" (rooster) in Greek.
-This juxtaposition s very funny, hence the name.
+This juxtaposition is funny, hence the name.

 ## Description